GIC2019/FactChecker/README.md

    This file is English Wikipedia database dump file.
 A warning for this download, this file is very large, in size 16GB.

 2. Step: Unzip the file "enwiki-latest-pages-articles.xml.bz2" into the folder ".\FactChecker\Code\dumpfile".
-And rename the unzipped file with the filename "dumpfile.xml".
+Rename the unzipped file with to "dumpfile.xml".
 A warning for the  unzipped dumpfile, this file is in size 70GB.

 3. Step: Use the command 'cd filepath' to go to the folder ".\FactChecker\Code\\Corpus_Generator\".